NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKI State Machine ++/VI Description.md

 Unregister the notification of other JKISM++ Module's status change.

-## JKI State Machine ++ With Event Structure - Tiny.vi
-Template for building JKISM++ Module with User Interface.
-Event Structure is included in template for processing user operations.
-Block Diagram is smaller.

 ## Build Error Cluster.vi
 Creates an error cluster, building the source string from the calling VIs call chain in a standard LabVIEW fashon.
 Builds source string as: